LorenzoPichetti/SbatchMan/docs/learn/install.md

 pipx install sbatchman
 ```

 Great, you now have `SbatchMan` installed!
-You can verify the installation by running:
+You can check out the available commands by running:
 ```bash
 sbatchman --help
 ```